-The thing is though, this stuff is fun for me.
+The thing is, though, this stuff is fun for me.
 I’m not advocating that everyone take time off from their regular jobs to work on their side projects.
 Although there are people that argue you should be hustling 24/7, I don’t agree with that.
-There are some folks out there who do it because they have no other choice, and I feel for them.
+Some folks out there do it because they have no other choice, and I feel for them.
 Every person who works full time should be able to sustain themselves without a side hustle, and every waking moment doesn’t need to be dedicated to making money.

 However, if you’re like me and enjoy trying to make money from home, it’s one of the best staycation ideas out there.

 The first staycation I ever had was for the sole purpose of playing and beating Champions of Norrath.
 It’s this old-school PS2 game that is part of the Everquest series and the first-ever top-down action-adventure game I ever played.

 After I stumbled across it at a garage sale, I decided that I needed to beat it.
 I got myself a bunch of horrible for you munchies, took five days off of work, and parked myself on the couch for an epic gaming marathon.

 Five days later, I emerged victorious and ready to return to work.

 Many people’s main priority on a staycation is self-care.
 Work is stressful, and taking time off to care for yourself is paramount.

 Self-care looks different for different people.
 Some people want to go get a relaxing massage, while others want to spend time in a luxurious bubble bath.
 Still others meditate, practice yoga, or do a plethora of other things that destresses and relaxes them.
 Check out this post for a variety of different self-care ideas.
 I’m sure you will find something that works for you.